pitosalas/cleancont/output/2022-08-13-It-s-Time-to-Say-Goodbye-to-These-Obsolete-Python-Libraries.md

 ---
 title: "It’s Time to Say Goodbye to These Obsolete Python Libraries"
-subtitle: "[ It's Time to Say Goodbye to These Obsolete Python Libraries](<"
+subtitle: "It's Time to Say Goodbye to These Obsolete Python Libraries"
 category: "uncategorized"
 tags: []
 date: "2022-08-13"